How Can Academic Libraries and University Museums Effectively Collaborate?

 - Tracy Fitzpatrick – Director, Neuberger Museum of Art, SUNY Purchase

-- Susan Gibbons – Stephen F. Gates ’68 University Librarian, Deputy Provost, Collections & Scholarly Communication Yale University
+- Susan Gibbons – Vice Provost for Collections and Scholarly Communication, Yale University

-- Saralyn Reece – Marilyn Stokstad Director, Spencer Museum of Art, Kansas University
+- Saralyn Reece Hardy – Marilyn Stokstad Director, Spencer Museum of Art, Kansas University

 We expect to publish our findings in 2020 and hope that this work enables these collecting and educational organizations to find new ways to work together.